Contaflex III

 In the center is a horizontal split image, surrounded by a ground glass focusing area.
 Outside of that is a non-focusing fresnel which is very bright and clear.

-The Contaflex is a compact, good looking camera with excellent ergonomics, and it garners more than its share of compliments in public.
+The Contaflex is a compact, good looking camera with superb ergonomics.

 Ready for film loading The rear door-type shutter is visible here, it is in the same location as a focal plane shutter would be.
 Here, it is in the closed position.